-November and December are the ideal months to be dazzled by the colours and charms of the capital of the biggest and most beautiful island in the Caribbean.
+Winter is the time to be dazzled by the colours and charms of the capital of the biggest and most beautiful island in the Caribbean.

-Virgin Atlantic (0344 209 7777; virginatlantic.com) flies twice a week from Gatwick to Havana.
-Connections are also available from various UK airports via Madrid on Cubana and Air Europa, and via Paris or Amsterdam on Air France/KLM.
+Virgin Atlantic (0344 209 7777; virginatlantic.com) flies three times a week from Gatwick to Havana.
+Daily connections are also available from various UK airports via Madrid on Iberia and via Paris or Amsterdam on Air France/KLM.

 José Martí airport is 10 miles south-west of the city.
 The main international arrival point is Terminal 3.
 Passport control and customs are usually friendly and efficient.
 Bring a copy of your travel insurance policy, or you'll need to buy cover on arrival.

 A taxi into the heart of Havana takes about half-an-hour for a fare of CUC25 (£16).